SilviaS152002/ArticulatedCarFramework/README.md

 Defining the car:
 Rather than the original "modelIdentifier" under "definition", it uses each individual "modelIdentifier" under each pivot in "pivots".

-The original "modelIdentifier" is instead reused for loading a (preferably empty) gameObject that has nothing more than the AnimationMap and MaterialMap of the model.
+The original "modelIdentifier" string is instead reused for loading a (preferably empty) gameObject that has nothing more than the AnimationMap and MaterialMap of the model.

 The bundle structure should look something like the steam locomotive ones:
 ```